-He is curious as to how a device works or operates often encourages him to dismantle objects and from there, an idea for his work stems.
+He is curious as to how a device works or operates which often encourages him to dismantle objects and from there an idea for his work stems.
 Technological devices such as laptops and endoscopic/360° cameras are his preferred medium for realising and showcasing his work.
 His main research tool is his Android mobile phone which he uses for photographing, recording footage, capturing sounds and GPS tracking.
 He takes inspiration from every-day things such as mid-point architecture, household objects or random YouTube videos.

 Jamie used this commission to continue exploring themes in his practice and to develop and test new ways of showing this in his work.
 Jamie's present work focuses on uninhabitable and disused spaces, such as the micro internal space of objects in an urban apartment, or the space created by deforested woodland.
 The idea behind his current practice partly stems from a recent visit to his childhood home in Cavan and the revelation that the forest behind his house had been cut down.
 Jamie was intrigued by how this intricate maze-like space which had blocked the view and light throughout his childhood had suddenly become an open otherworld-like space.